ma-laforge/ConventionalApp.jl/README.md

 By design, project environments are meant for somewhat open, "interactive" explorations (i.e. assemble custom analyses, as needed).

 In comparison, conventional applications tend to run specific code when launched.
-JuliaApplications.jl therefore provides tools to help configure the Julia environment, and launch said code.
+ConventionalApp.jl therefore provides tools to help configure the Julia environment, and launch said code.

 ## Table of contents